todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 __Excellent!__ You can close VS Code (for now).

-## ASP.NET Core on LXC/Docker on Ubuntu GNU/Linux 14.04.4 LTS
+## ASP.NET Core on Docker on Ubuntu Linux

-Before we dig into ASP.NET Core on LXC/Docker let's learn about `Dockerfiles`.
+Before we dig into ASP.NET Core on Docker let's learn about `Dockerfiles`.

 #### Dockerfiles